ideal for hedging and screening purposes

 Ligustrum lucidum

-The “Chinese Privet” is the most common evergreen tree in Hupeh province from where it comes.
+The “Chinese Privet” is the most common evergreen tree in its native Hupeh province.
 It has glossy oval pointed dark green leaves and large bunches of white flowers in August and September.
-Un-pruned, will make a handsome screening tree of up to 6m; clipped into a hedge can be maintained at 2-3m.
+Un-pruned, it makes a handsome screening tree of up to 6 meters; clipped into a hedge can be maintained at 2 to 3 meters.
 This species will withstand drought, but grows best if irrigated during prolonged dry spells.
 All Privet begin forming the buds for next year’s flowers soon after the current season’s blossoms fade.
-To avoid shearing off the young buds, prune the plants right after they flower.
-Prune to control the height and prevent the plant from overreaching its bounds, it will tolerate severe pruning.
+To avoid shearing off the young buds, prune the plants right after they flower to control the height and prevent the plant from overreaching its bounds.
+Tolerates severe pruning.

 Ligustrum lucidum